smallbasic/smallbasic.github.io/_build/pages/vade_data.markdown

-**Map initialisation** can be done by in three ways: Either explicitly, by using the keyword *without* an array size (ie, simply is enough), through the keyword (see below), or implicitly by assigning the map members values by a sequence of comma-seperated values, enclosed in square brackets :
+**Map initialisation** can be done by in three ways: Either explicitly, by using the keyword *without* an array size (ie, simply is enough), through the keyword (see below), or implicitly by assigning the map members values by a sequence of comma-separated values, enclosed in square brackets :

     hoogla= [10, 9, 8, 7, 6, 1]

-initialises a simple map with $6$ members with automatically generated indices from $0$ to $5$.
+initialises a simple map with `6` members with automatically generated indices from `0` to `5`.

 To create more complex structures, each map member which is a map again must be enclosed in brackets.
 For example,